Shriya2409/My-Story/Story.md

 Once there was a horse.
 The horse's name was Chetak.
+The horse had a friend who was a dog.